shaun-h/gti/README.md

 Once installed Global tools installer has a number of operations it can perform.

-## Operations
+## Commands

+The following list of commands are the basic commands that are available, other options for these commands are available in the in app help.

 ### Save

-The save operation is used to save all currently installed global tools on the machine out in to a file so they can be installed again later.
+The save command is used to save all currently installed global tools on the machine out in to a file so they can be installed again later.

 You use this command run the following command.

-`gti save `
+`gti -c save `

 It will save a file out in the current folder named tools.gti unless a different filename has been given to the command.

 ---

-### List
+### Install

+The install command is used to to install global tools on a machine from a global tools (tools.gti) file.

+`gti -c install `

+This will search for a file named tools.gti in the current directory to install, if this isn't overwritten.

 ---

-## Contribute

-Let people know how they can contribute into your project.
-A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.

 ## License